OmarHossamEldin/medical-complex-services/README.md

     - Attributes:
         - name: the name of the person, all person names should be saved here in the stakeholder table.
         - wallet: the amount of money that the system worker should pay, and the amount of money that the consumer has, it may be positive or negative.
+        - patient_code: it may be optional in some cases (رقم الحاسب).
     - Relations:
         - Rank (m - 1): each stakeholder **must** have a rank.
         - Service (m - n): any stakeholder may be blocked to any service.
 This relation is intended to block very specific stakeholders to any service.